-A Note from Casinosusa.bet to all those who want to be a podcaster.
+A Note from www.casinosusa.bet to all those who want to be a podcaster.

 HOW DOES ONE START A PODCAST?

-Thank you to all of our listeners who supported us through Season 1 and now into Season 2.
-Our March 16 episode will be # 14.
+Thank you to all of our listeners who supported us through Season 1 and now into Season 4.
+Our early February podcast will be Episode # 34.
 We moved from a few dozen plays in Episode One to over 10,000 plays monthly and now have qualified for Revenue Sharing.
 Some of our podcasts will begin with short ads by National Retailers such as Home Depot, etc.

-We have over 700 followers on Spreaker Radio alone.
-This is certainly a testimony to the power of the internet.
+Our success is in part a testimony to the power of the internet.
 Nearly 200 of our subscribers are from outside the United States.
 The most common question that we get from emails from our website is: How does one start a podcast?